The Art of Dying Well from Jung to Egypt to Malta

 Osiris and Ancient Egyptian Resurection

-Back in time, when our ancestors' focus was mainly Death, the cult of Ancient Egyptian Osiris passed to us the myth of the Egyptian Resurrection.
+Back in time, when our ancestors' focus was mainly Death, the cult of Ancient Egyptian god Osiris passed to us the myth of the Egyptian Resurrection.

 The Egyptian Book of the Dead